Seri scores as 10-man Galatasaray suffer Trabzonspor setback | Goal.com

 Needing a victory over Huseyin Cimsir’s men to stay in contention for the Turkish elite division title, they bowed at home to the rampaging visitors.

-Algeria international Sofiane Feghouli – who was featuring in his 25th game of the season was given the marching orders by referee Cuneyt Cakir in the 31st for a dangerous play.
+Algeria international Sofiane Feghouli – who was featuring in his 25th game of the season - was given his marching orders by referee Cuneyt Cakir in the 31st minute for dangerous play.

-Even at their numerical disadvantage, the hosts showed great mental strength but blew away several scoring chances.
+Even at their numerical disadvantage, the hosts showed great mental strength but blew several scoring chances.

 Sosa turned provider for Filip Novak in the 70th minute to help Trabzonspor race to a two-goal lead at the Turk Telecom Stadium.

-Despite the deficit, Gala kept fighting got their consolation through the Cote d’Ivoire star who beat goalkeeper Ugurcan Cakir from the penalty spot.
+Despite the deficit, Gala kept fighting and reduced the deficit through the Cote d’Ivoire star, who beat goalkeeper Ugurcan Cakir from the penalty spot.

 Seconds later, Cimsir’s team regained their two-goal advantage courtesy of Alexander Sorloth with the last kick of the encounter.

-Nigeria's Jesse Sekidika was brought in for Omer Bayram early in the 46th minute, while DR Congo’s Christian Luyindama was not listed for the game.
+Nigeria's Jesse Sekidika was brought on for Omer Bayram in the 46th minute, while DR Congo’s Christian Luyindama was not listed for the game.

-For Trabzonspor, Anthony Nwakaeme was brought in for Sosa with four minutes left to play, as well as Ghana’s Caleb Ekuban for SosaBilal Basacikoglu.
+For Trabzonspor, Anthony Nwakaeme was brought on for Sosa with four minutes left to play, as well as Ghana’s Caleb Ekuban for SosaBilal Basacikoglu.

 On-loan Stoke City midfielder Badou Ndiaye made the starting lineup, albeit he was substituted for Brazil’s Guilherme in the 71st minute as Morocco’s Manuel da Costa was in action from start to finish.

-Defeat leaves Galatasaray with 52 points after 30 games – 11 points behind leaders Istanbul Basaksehir and nine points adrift of Trabzonspor who are in second place.
+The defeat leaves Galatasaray with 52 points after 30 games – 11 points behind leaders Istanbul Basaksehir and nine points adrift of Trabzonspor, who are in second place.

-Seri would be targeting victory with his team when they face Alanyaspor on Wednesday as Nwakaeme is expected to lead his club’s attacking set up versus Antalyaspor on the same day.
+Seri would be targeting victory with his team when they face Alanyaspor on Wednesday as Nwakaeme is expected to lead his club’s attacking set up against Antalyaspor on the same day.